Written by Adrian Lind

 These factors partly led to the famous student uprising of 1968, which resulted in an anti-authoritarian mindset necessary to criticize the old-fashioned university forms, education and knowledge, both in Denmark and across Europe.

 The Danish student uprising wasn’t very political to begin with, but dealt primarily with university democracy, quality of education and representation in the study councils.
 The protests none the less won the students a significant amount of power in the political system, which gave them an important voice when the first plans for the foundation of RUC began to come together in 1970.

 The creation of RUC was a response to the requirements of the highly developed industries which needed a new kind of human capital – flexible and highly skilled workers, educated in more than one field.
 But this change of structures gave space and power to the students who actively agitated and worked for a new kind of university which they believed should both be critical and serve the general interests of the people, as well as breaking with old ideas.
 In this way, RUC was essentially born out of a marriage between two different interests, one capitalist in its nature, and one (to a large extent) very anti-capitalist in its nature, or at least anti-authoritarian.
 One of state and power who wanted flexibility and new forms of control, and one of students who wished for less control and more freedom in education, learning, research and engagement in actual problems in society.

 - RUB Archive

 - Nielsen, Chr.
 Jens: Utopien der slog rod.
 Roskilde Universitetsforlag (1997)

 Here are some pictures of the first many years of the then young university of Roskilde

 About the Author

-Student at History and Philosophy and Science Studies at Roskilde University; Volunteered for the 2016 CEA Conference at RUC.
+Adrian Lind is a student at History and Philosophy and Science Studies at Roskilde University; Volunteered for the 2016 CEA Conference at RUC.